MileHacker Logo

 Multi-Island Journeys

-• Nevis pairs well with St. Kitts for a diverse two-island visit.
+• Nevis pairs well with St. Kitts for a varied two-island visit.

 • This pair offers both tranquility plus different activities.

-• Consider a multiple-island trip in the Northern Leewards.
+• Think about a multi-day-island trip in the Northern Leewards.

-This deals with Nevis with St. Maarten/St. Martin and Anguilla or Saba.
+This covers Nevis with St. Maarten/St. Martin and Anguilla or Saba.

 It creates a comprehensive Caribbean journey.